AuntiewhnorK/covid19-exploration-project/README.md

 # covid19-exploration-project
 Exploration and Visualization of COVID-19 Data across the world

 This project uses SQL to explore COVID-19 deaths and vaccinations in different countries.
 The data I used is updated daily in real time.
 Queries include finding the highest death count per population, calculating global statistics, and finding a rolling sum of people vaccinated.
 At the end of the exploration, I create two views for later visualization in Tableau.
-The first sql file is my inital exploration, and the subsequent files are queries where I take the output and create Tableau visualizations (links below).
+The first sql file is my inital exploration, and the subsequent files are queries where I take the output and create [Tableau visualizations](https://public.tableau.com/app/profile/auntiewhnor.kpolie/viz/COVID-19Statistics_16416947284310/Dashboard1).

 ## Data